dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-hbase-external-tables.md

 ###Using importtsv Utility ###

-You will use `ImportTsv` utility shipped with HBase to bulk import `.tsv.gz` data into HBase.
-The command is give in the format `hadoop jar /path/to/hbase-VERSION.jar importtsv`
+You will use `Importtsv` utility shipped with HBase to bulk import `.tsv.gz` data into HBase.

 Execute the following commands